Signs of Electrical Problems in the Home

 You can use your ears to uncover a potential wiring problem.
 Often, homeowners will hear a buzzing or sizzling sound coming from an outlet.
 Light fixtures can also produce an electric noise.
 While replacing the bulb may solve the issue, you can’t rule out bad wiring as the culprit.

 If your home was built during the late ’60s or early ’70s, it’s time to have its wiring updated.
 Many homes of this era featured aluminum wiring.
 Unfortunately, research shows that buildings with aluminum wiring are more than 50 times more likely to experience fire damage.
 Copper wiring is safer because it is more resistant to heat.

 Bottom line: If you’re uncertain about the condition of your home’s electrical system, schedule a professional home safety inspection.
-Our electrical inspections identify and correct malfunctions and safety hazards in your home’s wire integrity, panel functionality, GFCI protection, and more.
-To schedule your appointment with Electrical Experts, call (413) 276-4787 today or book your appointment online.
+Our electrical inspections identify and correct malfunctions and safety hazards in your Massachusetts home’s wire integrity, panel functionality, GFCI protection, and more.